+At the request of Metro Council, the Portland Expo Center development opportunity study was launched in early 2020 to assess the value and opportunities for the greatest public benefit of the 53-acre property and venue.
 The center has significant capital needs and no identified funding source to meet these needs over time.
 This study will identify development options that could complement, support or replace the current event center's operations.
 Any potential future for Expo needs to be financially sustainable.
-Since this study began, COVID-19 has significantly added to the centers financial challenges.
+Since this study began, COVID-19 has significantly added to the center’s financial challenges.

 While the COVID-19 pandemic brought uncertainty and disruption, Metro has prioritized the continuation of this project.
-Since early spring, Metro staff have worked to adapt event spaces like the Expo Center to both serve in the region’s COVID response and also meet changing client needs.
+Since early spring, Metro staff have worked to adapt event spaces like the Expo Center to both serve in the region’s COVID-19 response and also meet changing client needs.
 The goal of this project has not changed, and remains a collaborative process focused on assessing potential futures for the Expo Center.